LaurinZubler/ba-documentation/chapters/appendix/project-management/risk-management.typ

 ==== Introduction
 #p(
   [
     In the section, the strategies employed for managing risks in this project are explored.
 The risk management involved the identification, analysis, and mitigation of possible risks.
-The key risks that were identified, along with the analyses conducted and measures developed to manage these risks, are outlined in the following discussion.
   ]
 )